sumittttpaul/Funky-Portfolio/README.md

 Hello, I am Sumeet Kumar Paul and here is Funky Portfolio, so let's get started.

+Watch the video to learn about all the features of this project: [video/funkyportfolio](https://drive.google.com/file/d/1bEup2rXIcwbq5sVHkvvQQwuyci9l2oy9/view?usp=sharing)

 ## Getting Started

 These portfolio contains three sections :-